 3. Be Wary Of Casual Fridays

-Some organizations allow their employees to dress casually on Fridays.
+Some organizations allow their employees to dress casually on Fridays, blurring the line between business vs business casual.
 However, that might not be the case everywhere.
-Also, every organisation has a different definition of casual.
-There's no way to know other than reading the official dress code guidelines.
+Also, every organization has a different definition of business vs business casual.
+There's no way to know other than reading the official dress code guidelines for men's business casual attire.
 Do not step into the office believing that casual Fridays are acceptable everywhere.

 4. Always Dress Formally For An Interview

 It's always safe to dress more formally for an interview.
-Always suit up with a tie for your first in-person interview.
-Even if the company's dress code is a lot more relaxed, it will certainly give the impression that you take the job seriously.
-Once you are through with the interview, you can observe the people around you to see what they are wearing and can dress up accordingly in the subsequent meetings.
+Always suit up with a tie for your first in-person interview, ensuring a representation of business professional men's attire.
+Even if the company's dress code is much more relaxed, it will certainly give the impression that you take the job seriously.
+Once you finish the interview, you can observe the people around you to see what they are wearing and can dress up accordingly in the subsequent meetings.

 5. Be Open About Your Medical Or Religious Requirements

-If there are certain medical or religious reasons that are restricting you from following the company's dress code then let the human resources department know prior to your interview.
+If certain medical or religious reasons restrict you from following the company's dress code, especially concerning business casual shoes and men's business casual dress codes, then let the human resources department know before your interview.

-If you are looking for a premium subscription service that provides business clothes boxes, consider switching to Stately.
+If you want a premium subscription service that provides business clothes boxes, consider switching to Stately.
 The service caters to every outfit need one could imagine.
-Whether it's an interview for a new job or an office meeting, Stately has a business casual box for all of your office requirements.
+Whether it's an interview for a new job or an office meeting, Stately has a business casual box for all your office requirements.